How do I find a doctor who knows about FTD?

 Does traumatic brain injury cause FTD?

 There has been no research to date investigating the connection between traumatic brain injury and FTD.
 Frontal dysfunction is common in traumatic brain injury and can result in symptoms similar to FTD.
 There is no evidence to date of a causative relationship between brain trauma and FTD.

 My family member is on hospice.
 Is it too late to donate his brain for research?

-Donation of the brain for research purposes is something families may hear about, but find difficult to decide until late in the disease.
+Donation of the brain for research purposes is something families may hear about yet have difficulty deciding on until late in the disease.
 However, it is much harder to make arrangements for brain donation near or at the time of death.
 Studying diseased tissue is important to advancing research, but the greatest value to scientists striving to understand FTD comes from viewing pathology results in light of the clinical course of the disease.
 For this reason, most FTD research centers only accept brain tissue from people enrolled in their observational studies during life.
-To learn more about planning for brain donation and participating in research, visit the Research section of this website.
+To learn more about planning for brain donation and participating in research, visit the Research and Clinical Trials section of this website.